Ragnar-Oock/xoram/apps/docs/src/guide/essentials/plugins.md

 # Plugins

-Plugins are the core of zoram's philosophy, they allow you to split your application in smaller atomic pieces that you can compose to create complex yet easy to maintain applications.
+Plugins are the core of xoram's philosophy, they allow you to split your application in smaller atomic pieces that you can compose to create complex yet easy to maintain applications.